-After having earned 45 hours of course work (for students entering Fall 2011 and later; 48 hours for prior admissions), including all required courses, doctoral students in Childhood Studies are required to pass a Preliminary Examination and to have a dissertation proposal accepted by her or his Dissertation Committee prior to being admitted to candidacy.
-Students with a mark of Incomplete on his or her transcripts will not be allowed to take the Exam until a letter grade is given for the affected courses.
+After having earned 45 hours of course work (for students entering Fall 2011 and later; 48 hours for prior admissions), including all required courses, doctoral students in Childhood Studies are

 Ph.D.
 Student (ABD) Full-Time Certification

 Ph.D.
 (ABD) students who are fully engaged in graduate study beyond required course work, registered for fewer than 9 credits of required research (dissertation) hours, and need full-time status, may apply for Full-Time Certification.
 Students must have passed their qualifying/preliminary examination before applying for the full-time certification.
 The following forms for Full-Time Certification requires the approval of the Graduate Director and the Associate Dean of the Graduate School -